DNA Preparation Techniques

 - Induce anesthesia in the home cage by inserting tube from isoflurane vaporizer into water bottle opening.
 All procedures are done in a fume hood to avoid exposure of operator to isoflurane fumes.

 - While maintaining all animals under anesthesia, remove animals one at a time.

 - Wipe Xacto knife blade and heat in Bunsen burner flame to help cauterize wound and prevent cross-contamination.

 - Cut 1-2 mm of tail tissue with the Xacto knife and transfer with forceps to a labeled microfuge tube.

-- Identify pup with a unique ear-punch pattern.
+- Identify animal with a unique ear-punch pattern.

-- Record sex and coat color of pups on tail-cutting record sheet.
+- Record sex and ID number of animal on tail-cutting record sheet.